Lake Winnebago: History

 The lake is a remnant of Glacial Lake Oshkosh approximately 12,000 years ago.
 Ice blocked water from entering Lake Michigan at Green Bay, and the glacial lake ponded against ice since it had no outlet.

 The Niagara Escarpment is a few miles east of Lake Winnebago.
 The softer Ordovician rocks that underlie the lake have eroded away, and the stronger Silurian rocks stand as a ridge that formed the lake basin.

 In 1634, the French encountered the Ho-Chunk on the shores of Green Bay, inhabiting the area stretching to Lake Winnebago.
 Although "Ho-Chunk" is the people's own name for themselves, their Algonquian neighbors called them "Winnebago", which means "[people of the] stinking water."
 This term was used by the Algonquians because Lake Winnebago had a strong fish odor in the summer.

 The steamer B. F. Carter made a trip from the east shore to the west shore at Oshkosh every two weeks in the 1880s during the summer season.

 Lake Winnebago is known for having occasional ice shoves on very windy days in March as the winter ice breaks up.
 Residents have described that it "sounds like a freight train."
 Buildings directly on the shoreline have been wrecked by the shoves, which are up to 25 feet high.

+On July 27, 2026 a powerful thunderstorm produced an EF-3 rated tornado west of Appleton.
+The tornado continued due south onto Lake Winnebago for 12.1 miles.
+This resulted in major damage to buildings and businesses in Appleton and Menasha With the estimated 140 mph winds and a majority of the tornados path over Lake Winnebago, it produced a meteotsunami.
+This was caught on camera by a bystander in their car at Adella Beach in Neenah.
+The storm surge is estimated at 3 ft.